-The present Study and Examination Regulations were adopted by the FH JOANNEUM Board in its meeting on 15 June 2020 and, following agreement with the provider, was put into effect on 21 September 2020 as of the start of the winter semester 2020/2021 (effective from 21/09/2020) according to Sec.
+The present Study and Examination Regulations were adopted by the FH JOANNEUM Board in its meeting on 08/06/2021 and, following agreement with the provider on 18/08/2021 according to Sec.
 10 para.
-3 (10) of the University of Applied Sciences Studies Act (FHStG).
+3 (10) of the University of Applied Sciences Act (FHG), was put into effect as of the start of the winter semester 2021/2022 (effective from 18/08/2021).
 They replace any existing guidelines and examination regulations and shall apply to all degree programmes established at FH JOANNEUM as well as all certificate programmes for further education according to Sec.
-9 of the FHStG.
-Examinations belonging to the summer semester 2020 or any previous semester shall be subject to the previous Examination Regulations.
+9 of the FHG.
+Examinations belonging to the summer semester 2021 or any previous semester shall be subject to the previous Examination Regulations.
 The individual items of the Study and Examination Regulations shall be specified in the relevant programme applications.
-Applications for the establishment of new degree programmes shall be based on these Study and Examination Regulations.
+Applications for the establishment of new degree/certificate programmes shall be based on these Study and Examination Regulations.
 It is furthermore stated that in cases of doubt the German version as amended shall prevail in the event of a discrepancy or difference in interpretation between the German and the translated versions of the Study and Examination Regulations.

-The bodies established at FH JOANNEUM pursuant to study law include the FH Board, the Head of the Board and the heads of the individual degree programmes.
-The procedures applied shall be governed by the University of Applied Sciences Studies Act (FHStG) and the Act on Quality Assurance in Higher Education (HS-QSG) as amended, as well as the decrees issued by the Agency for Quality Assurance and Accreditation Austria (AQ Austria).
+The bodies established at FH JOANNEUM pursuant to study law include the Board, the Head of the Board and the heads of the individual degree and certificate programmes.
+The procedures applied shall be governed by the University of Applied Sciences Act (FHG) and the Act on Quality Assurance in Higher Education (HS-QSG) as amended, as well as the decrees issued by the Agency for Quality Assurance and Accreditation Austria (AQ Austria).